Herrnurt/Full-Stack-Python-Developer/OOP Exercises/OOP Shirt/OOP Shirt.md

 - answer.py containing answers to the exercise
 - tests.py, tests for checking your code - you can run these tests using the last code cell at the bottom of this notebook

-# Your Task
-The shirt_exercise.ipynb file, which you are currently looking at if you are reading this, has an exercise to help guide you through coding with an object in Python.

-Fill out the TODOs in each section of the Jupyter notebook.
-You can find a solution in the answer.py file.

-First, run this code cell below to load the Shirt class.